leonej01/ai-case-study/README.md

-## Module 1 Challenge

-Must inlcude at least one of each of the following:
-* Heading (2.5 points)
-* Font styling (2.5 points)
-* Hyperlink (2.5 points)
-* Block Quote (2.5 points)

-The report style showcases the writer's expertise and builds credibility.
-(10 points)

 # Module 1 Challenge AI Case Study

 ## Overview and Origin

-* Name of company: Figure AI, Sunaydale California
+* Figure AI, Sunnydale, California

-* When was the company incorporated?
-2022
+* Incorporated 2022

-* Who are the founders of the company?
-Brett Adcock
+* Brett Adcock,Founder, CEO

-* How did the idea for the company (or project) come about?
-The company aims to create affordable, and practical humanoid robotics.
+* The company aims to create affordable, and practical humanoid robotics.

-* How is the company funded?
-How much funding have they received?
-The company has secured a total of $79 million to date.
+* The company has secured a total of $79 million to date.
   - 70 million in April 2023 from lead investor Parkway Venture
   - 9 million in July 2023 from lead investors Intel Capital

 ## Business Activities